 Select the template we created in step one and click OK to enable.
 Done.

-Step Three: Enroll the server authentication certificate in SCCM
+Step 3: SCCM CMG Setup Guide – Enroll the server authentication certificate in SCCM

 Note: It is recommended to reboot the SCCM server before enrolling in the certificate.
-This will allow refreshing the SCCM computer authentication token with CA server.
-We already provided enroll permission provided for SCCM server in the Certificate template.
+This will allow refreshing the SCCM computer authentication token with the CA server.
+We already provided enrollment permission for the SCCM server in the Certificate template.

 - Launch MMC and Certificates > Local Computer > Personal > Certificates